 - a.
 Unpack and lay out for identification all loose parts.
-System containers are often used as packing, so be sure to check inside each for loose parts. - b.
-Pneumatic remote controls with dual lines (fig 2, item 24) are supplied with system.
+System containers are often used as packaging, so be sure to check inside each for loose parts. - b.
+Pneumatic remote controls with dual lines (fig 2 item 24) are supplied with system.
 Fittings on one end are already connected to remote control switch.
 Connect the other ends to the proper fittings on the system's control panel. - c.
-Connect the blast line to the fitting (fig 1, item 8) on the bottom of the blast machine.
+Connect the blast line to the fitting (fig 1 item 8) on the bottom of the blast machine.
 Be sure to secure with a safety wire. - d.
 Connect the short 3" vacuum hose from the recovery container to the back of the control panel, then the 50' x 3" vacuum hose from the front side of the control panel to the workhead. - e.
-Install an air coupling (not supplied) to the compressed air inlet point for the system (11/4" pipe nipple).
+Install an air coupling (not supplied) to the compressed air inlet point for the system (1 1/4" pipe nipple).
 Do not use a coupling that restricts air flow. - f.
 Connect the air line from the compressor to the air coupling just installed on the system.
 Keep length as short as possible.
 For optimum blasting productivity, use an air line at least three times the I.D. of the nozzle orifice.
-11⁄4" I.D. or larger hose is generally used. - g.
-Hook-up the 2" and 3" vacuum lines to container lids as in system configuration diagram 1 or 2.
+1 1/4" I.D. or larger hose is generally used. - g.
+Hook-up the 2" vacuum lines to container lids as in system configuration diagram.
 These are color coded for your convenience. - h.
-Close Vacutrans® air supply valve (Fig 3, item 29). - i.
-Close Blast Pot air supply valve (Fig 3, item 17). - j.
-Close exhaust valve (Fig 3, item 18). - k.
-Open choke valve (Fig 3, item 4). - 1.
-Close Sure-Flo grit valve on bottom of blast pot (Fig 3, item 28) by rotating "T" handle clockwise.
-Open pressure regulator (Fig 3, item 30) by turning fully clockwise. - m.
+Close Vacutrans air supply valve (fig 3 item 29). - i.
+Close Blast Pot air supply valve (fig 3 item 17). - j.
+Close exhaust valve (fig 3 item 18). - k.
+Open choke valve (fig 3 item 4). - 1.
+Close Sure-Flo grit valve on bottom of blaster (fig 3 item 28) by rotating "T" handle clockwise.
+Open pressure regulator (fig 3 item 30) by turning fully clockwise.

+- m.
 Fill water bath container to 1/3 level (bottom of standpipe should be submerged in the water). - n.
-Re-set lid on water bath and be sure lids on both it and the material recovery container are sitting securely on gasket material and that moisture barrier inside drum is positioned properly on its hanging brackets. - o.
+Re-set lid on water bath and be sure lids on both it and material recovery container are sitting securely on gasket material and that moisture barrier inside drum is positioned properly on its hanging brackets. - o.
 Lay out vacuum and blast hoses WITH ATTENTION TO MINIMIZING BENDS. - p.
 Thread blast nozzle into holder on end of blast hose. - q.
 Thread workhead onto same holder on end of the blast hose.
-Thread until snug then back off one full turn.
-This allows the workhead to swivel, minimizing operator fatigue. - r.
-Clamp 3" vacuum hose onto vacuum port of workhead.

-- s.
-Be sure workhead center tube (attached over end of blast nozzle in BNV-3 tool and set into tool body on BNV-6) and brushes (one in BNV-6 and two in all other workheads) are installed.
-NEVER USE BNV-3, SUPER-FIVE, BNV-5 OR RIGHT ANGLE WORKHEADS WITHOUT THE DOUBLE BRUSH ARRANGEMENT. - t.
-Fill the blast pot with dry grit through the large 6" opening in the top.
+Thread until snug then back off one full turn. - r.
+Clamp 3" vacuum hose onto vacuum port of workhead. - s.
+Be sure workhead center tube (attached over end of blast nozzle in BNV-3 tool and set into tool body on BNV-4) and brushes (one in BNV-4 and two in BNV-3) are installed.
+NEVER USE BNV-3 TOOL WITHOUT DOUBLE BRUSH ARRANGEMENT. - t.
+Fill the blaster with dry grit through the large 6" opening in the top.
 Do not overfill.
-BNV system grit capacity is 6.5 cubic feet. - u.
-Make sure the operator is equipped with recommended protective equipment including EYE and HEARING PROTECTION.
+BNV system grit capacity is 6.5 cu. ft. - u.
+Make sure the operator is equipped with the recommended protective equipment.
 NIOSH requires the use of an air-fed hood, remote controls, canvas jacket, pants and leather gloves.
 It is recommended that the air-fed hood be equipped with an air purifier, free air pump and/or CO (carbon monoxide) monitor.